How Not to Be Your Own Worst Enemy

 Dr. Shefali: I become their mirror to show them what their own life is reflecting and that they are unhappy.
 And that’s the first thing I need them to buy into, because if they’re not going to own that they’re not happy, we cannot get anywhere.
 So until I get that, like I’m an addict, right?
 That’s why AA is amazing in so many ways.
 Unless you’re willing to say, “Hello, I’m Stanley.
 I’m an addict”—if you’re not willing to say that, we cannot go to the next step; you have to leave the meeting.
 So that’s where I go.

-And of course I'm not, you know, rude like that.
-But I know that until I get the person to realize and accept and own, you know, their own inner incongruencies, their own inner dissatisfaction—well, are you happy that your kid is blaming you and you're blaming your kid?
+And of course I’m not, you know, rude like that.
+But I know that until I get the person to realize and accept and own, you know, their own inner incongruities, their own inner dissatisfaction—well, are you happy that your kid is blaming you and you’re blaming your kid?
 Is that making you feel good?
-Until they can say no, I cannot go forward, and I tell them that.
+Until they can say, “No,” I cannot go forward, and I tell them that.
 So I say, “We still have more work to do for you to arrive at your own ownership of your inauthenticity.
-We don't want to own that we're not okay.”
+We don’t want to own that we’re not okay.”

-Brooks: You know, we are taught that if we're good people, we will feel other people's pain.
-So it seems to me that you've moved beyond empathy to real compassion.
-You know, empathy is feeling other people's pain.
-And the worst parents that you and I've ever met are the most empathetic parents, just like I'll feel your pain and don't do the hard things that make you not your kid’s buddy.
+Brooks: You know, we are taught that if we’re good people, we will feel other people’s pain.
+So it seems to me that you’ve moved beyond empathy to real compassion.
+You know, empathy is feeling other people’s pain.
+And the worst parents that you and I’ve ever met are the most empathetic parents, just like, I’ll feel your pain and don’t do the hard things that make you not your kid’s buddy.

 I have three adult kids, and they were not my [fans] a lot.
 It sounds to me that this is at the root of what you’re talking about here: To stop being empathetic with yourself and start being compassionate, start giving yourself the tough love that you actually need.
 Is that fair?